How to create a GLM API key to use in Ozeki AI Gateway

 - Create provider

-How to create a GLM API Key (Video tutorial)
+How to create a GLM API key video

-In this video tutorial, you will learn how to create a GLM API key and configure it in Ozeki AI Gateway step-by-step.
+The following video shows how to create a GLM API key and configure it in Ozeki AI Gateway step-by-step.
 The video covers accessing the Z.AI platform, generating a new API key, and setting up GLM as a provider in your gateway.

 Step 1 - Open Z.AI page